LeToNode/Play2.0-CN-doc/Scalajson.md

       (json \ "id").as[Long],
       (json \ "name").as[String],
       (json \ "friends").asOpt[List[User]].getOrElse(List()))
-    def writes(u: User): JsValue = JsObject(Nil) //unmarshaling to JSValue is covered in the next paragraph
+    //unmarshaling to JSValue is covered in the next paragraph, leaving a placeHolder here def writes(u: User): JsValue = JsUndefined("TODO")

   }
 ```